jupyter/notebook/README.md

 * Clone this repo and `cd` into it
 * `pip install --pre -e .`

-_NOTE_: For Debian/Ubuntu systems, if you're installing the system node you need to use the 'nodejs-legacy' package and not the 'node' package.
+NOTE: For **Debian/Ubuntu** systems, if you're installing the system node you need to use the 'nodejs-legacy' package and not the 'node' package.

 For more detailed development install instructions (e.g. recompiling javascript